Fraunhofer-AISEC/codyze-evaluator/ecosystem/ecosystem-analysis.md

 OSSF scorecard currently is not capable of analysing Zuul related configuration files.
 Further investigation of the Zuul framework and its integration in opendev is necessary for understanding necessary access privileges.
 This is necessary in order to allow assessing whether pipeline scripts of a openstack component follow the principle of least privilege.

 See information in dangerous workflows above.
-Zuul pipeline should only have the privileges to merge code **after** human review and approval.**TODO:** further investigation of Zuul access control and integration with gerrit.
+Zuul pipeline should only have the privileges to merge code **after** human review and approval.
+Therefore the same checks apply.

 ### G6: Checking Code Contributions and Reviews